rhyslwells/Data-Archive/content/standardised/neomodel.md

 tags:
 category:
 ---
 **Neomodel** is a Python library that provides an Object-Graph Mapping (OGM) layer for [[Neo4j]], a [[GraphRAG|graph database]].
-It allows you to interact with a Neo4j graph database using Python objects, making it easier to work with the data stored in a graph structure without manually writing raw Cypher [[queries]].
+It allows you to interact with a Neo4j graph database using Python objects, making it easier to work with the data stored in a graph structure without manually writing raw Cypher [[Querying]].
 Neomodel simplifies the process of creating and manipulating nodes and relationships in a graph while providing an object-oriented approach.

 ### Key Features:
 - **Object-Graph Mapping (OGM)**: Neomodel maps Python classes to Neo4j nodes and relationships, abstracting away the complexity of interacting directly with the database.